Japanese destroyer Amagiri (1930): Inter-war period

 In 1935, after the Fourth Fleet Incident, in which a large number of ships were damaged by a typhoon, Amagiri, along with her sister ships, were modified with stronger hulls and increased displacement.
 In 1937, Amagiri covered landing of Japanese forces in Shanghai and Hangzhou during the Second Sino-Japanese War.
 In 1940, she was assigned to patrol and cover landings of Japanese forces in south China, and subsequently participated in the Invasion of French Indochina.

 World War II

-Early operations
+Early operation

 Destroyers Sagiri, Amagiri and Asagiri of the Type II of the "Fubuki"-class in exercises.
 The picture was taken from the Yugiri on 16 October 1941.

 At the time of the attack on Pearl Harbor, 7 December 1941, Amagiri was assigned to the 20th destroyer division (Yūgiri, Sagiri, Asagiri, Amagiri) of destroyer squadron 3 of the IJN 1st Fleet, and had deployed from Kure Naval District to the port of Samah on Hainan Island.
 From 4 December 1941, to the end of the year, Amagiri covered the landings of Japanese troops in Malaya, and was part of the escort in support of "Operation L" (the invasion of Banka and Palembang in the Netherlands East Indies.